Echinacea purpurea Eastern Purple Coneflower

 |Sun to Medium Shade||June July August||Dark Pink to Light Purple||30 to 60 Inches||Average to Moist||18 to 36 Inches||Perennial|

-additional echinacea picture1 additional echinacea picture 2 Purple Coneflower Photo by CJ
+additional echinacea photo1 additional echinacea photo 2 Purple Coneflower Photo by CJ

 purpurea Purple Coneflower potted plants available,

-please contact us by email with your address for shipping charges on Echinacea purpurea Purple Coneflower potted plants
+please contact us by email with your zip code and number of plant for shipping charges on Echinacea purpurea Purple Coneflower potted plants

 We accept payment by check or money order & through PayPal